Center for Neurologic Emergencies

 - To develop best practices for clinical care, ensuring that all victims of neurologic injury receive the highest quality care available

 Cooperation and collaboration with other groups are at the core of the Center's philosophy.
-We partner with the Division of Neurocritical Care and Emergency Neurology in the Department of Neurology, the Division of Neuroradiology in the Department of Radiology, the Division of Trauma, Emergency Surgery and Surgical Critical Care in the Department of Surgery, and the Department of Neurosurgery.
+Our partners include the Division of Neurocritical Care and Emergency Neurology in the Department of Neurology, the Division of Neuroradiology in the Department of Radiology, the Division of Trauma, Emergency Surgery and Surgical Critical Care in the Department of Surgery, and the Department of Neurosurgery.
 Our partnerships ensure an interdisciplinary approach to our goals of research, education, and quality improvement.

-The Center also supports the advanced training and development of physicians interested in neurologic emergencies and stroke through close collaboration with the J. Philip Kistler Stroke Research Center and Department of Neurology.
+The Center also supports the advanced training and development of physicians interested in neurologic emergencies.
 One and two-year fellowships with a potential master's degree in public health offered by the Harvard School of Public Health are available to competitive applicants.
-Those interested in fellowship opportunities should contact Brenna McKaig at BMCKAIG@mgh.harvard.edu.
+Those interested in fellowship opportunities should contact Joshua Goldstein at email@example.com.

-We are integrated with the J. Philip Kistler Stroke Research Center, the Division of Neurocritical Care and Emergency Neurology, and the Traumatic Brain Injury Research Program at Massachusetts General Hospital.
-We aim to improve the acute care and long-term outcomes for patients with neurological emergencies, such as acute stroke and traumatic brain injury, by conducting innovative research and clinical trials.
+Our team performs a range of studies on both symptoms (such as headache and dizziness) as well as emergency conditions (such as stroke, intracerebral hemorrhage, and seizure).
+We collaborate closely with groups such as the J. Philip Kistler Stroke Research Center, the Division of Neurocritical Care and Emergency Neurology, and the Traumatic Brain Injury Research Program at Massachusetts General Hospital.
+We aim to improve the acute care and long-term outcomes for patients with neurological emergencies by conducting innovative research.

 SIREN Clinical Trials Innovation Group